Cardiovascular technologist: Cardiac sonographer

 Technicians who use ultrasound to examine the heart chambers, valves, and vessels are referred to as cardiac sonographers.
 They use ultrasound instrumentation to create images called echocardiograms.
 An echocardiogram may be performed while the patient is either resting or physically active.
 Technicians may administer medication to physically active patients to assess their heart function.
 Cardiac sonographers also may assist transesophageal echocardiography, which involves placing a tube in the patient's esophagus to obtain ultrasound images.

-Vascular technician
+Vascular Technologist

-Those who assist in the diagnosis of disorders affecting the circulation are known as vascular technicians, vascular specialists or vascular sonographers.
+Those who assist in the diagnosis of disorders affecting the circulation are known as vascular technologist, vascular specialists or vascular sonographers.
 They obtain a medical history, evaluate pulses and assess blood flow in arteries and veins by listening to the vascular flow sounds for abnormalities.
 Then they perform a noninvasive procedure using ultrasound instrumentation to record vascular information such as vascular blood flow, blood pressure, changes in limb volume, oxygen saturation, cerebral circulation, peripheral circulation, and abdominal circulation.
 Many of these tests are performed during or immediately after surgery.